-I am a second-year Graduate Research Assistant at the University of Oklahoma School of Meteorology, and I work with the Cooperative Institute for Meteorological and Mesoscale Studies (CIMMS) and the NOAA National Severe Storms Lab (NSSL).
-I’m originally from Urbana, Ohio, and received my B.S. from Ohio University as a Meteorology Major in 2018.
-My current research focuses on improving forecast guidance using satellite-based lightning detection (GOES-16 GLM) and a recently developed suite of radar products (MRMS).
+I am a PhD student at the University of Oklahoma School of Meteorology, and I work with the Cooperative Institute for Meteorological and Mesoscale Studies (CIMMS) and the NOAA National Severe Storms Lab (NSSL).
+My current research focuses on validating data from a satellite-based lightning sensor (GOES-16 GLM) using other satellite products and a suite of radar products (MRMS).
+To see what I’ve been up to check out my portfolio page!

 About the Site

-ThielWx started out as a simple twitter handle, but I also realized it could be a short and simple domain name.
-When I built this website, I had the vision in mind that this would be the ‘public facing’ side to my journey in the field of meteorology, research, and education.
-The WxBlog and Portfolio page were how I met this objective, with the blog as a way to consistently provide fresh new content on a variety of personal interests, and projects to archive key information.
+When I built this website, I had the vision this would be the ‘public facing’ side to my journey in the field of meteorology, research, and education.
+The WxBlog and Portfolio pages answered this calling, with the blog as a way to consistently provide fresh new content on a variety of personal interests, and projects to archive key information.

 I also wanted the website to have some type of utility beyond being just a big advertisement for me, myself, and I. The move to Oklahoma in 2018 and increasing familiarity with the Oklahoma Mesonet sparked the idea to link images from the site into a condensed page that could be quickly referred to.
-In the future, I would like to expand the capabilities of the page to include satellite and model data, but to ensure it stays somewhat compact.
-As I continue to grow, I am hoping the site will grow with me as a ‘digital portfolio’.
+In the future, I would like to expand the capabilities of the site to include satellite and model data, but to ensure it stays somewhat compact.
+As I continue to grow, I hope the site can grow with me as a ‘digital portfolio’.